anastasia-vlasova/fitness-app/README.md

 # FitnessApp
 ## Overview
-The app is a sport activity analyzer like the ones normally offered by the fitness trackers/ fitness watches manufacturers e.g. https://flow.polar.com.
+The app is a sport activity analyser.
+It allows to store, visualize and analyse the training data recorded by the fitness watch.

-The mentioned example has some missing features I'd like to have and I've implemented them in this app
-* **Outlier removal** The data from the watch might have wrong readings, they increase unnecessary the y-range of the plot
-* **Compare sessions** Plotting two sessions together allows to have detailed comparison
+The technologies used are Django for the back-end and React for the front-end.
 ## Features
-* Standard user registration and login/logout
-* Import and store training session data
+* Import and store training session data  in **csv** format.
-  * Training data has to be in the format like the samples in ./in folder - this is the format the data can be exported from the actual fitness watch I have
+  * Training data has to be in the format like the samples in the **./in** folder.
-  * Additionally to the data in **csv** format the **track id** can be optionally specified
+  * Additionally to the data  the **track id** can be optionally specified. **Track id** allows to identify the training sessions on the same track for their further comparison.
 * View the list of the logged in user training sessions statistics
   * Sorted by the date of activity in descending order
   * The type of activity (sport) can be selected
   * The activity type icon in the navigation panel shows the selected sport
   * Training sessions can be deleted and opened from this list
   * Columns change depending on which activity is selected
+  * Standard user registration and login/logout
 * Opening the training session results in the visualization of its data
     * Statistics
     * Plots